The following are some frequently asked questions for all things related to password reset.

 Q: How does password writeback work behind the scenes?

-A: See How password writeback works for a detailed explanation of what happens when you enable password writeback, as well as how data flows through the system back into your on-premises environment.
-See Password writeback security model in How password writeback works to learn how we ensure password writeback is a highly secure service.
+A: See How password writeback works for an explanation of what happens when you enable password writeback, and how data flows through the system back into your on-premises environment.

 Q: How long does password writeback take to work?
 Is there a synchronization delay like with password hash sync?